leolv-JNPR/tweetchrome8/README.md

 2. Installing

-    Get it at the [Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/silver-bird/hcbfffeikfcamapfkgkmmllbgjpiilac?hl=en-US)
+    Get it at the [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/silver-bird/hcbfffeikfcamapfkgkmmllbgjpiilac?hl=en-US)

     or [Download it directly from GitHub](https://github.com/cezarsa/silver_bird/downloads)

 3. Compatibility

     It works on all Chrome distribution channels: Stable, Beta and Dev.
+Also works on Microsoft Edge.

 4. Features